fastenhealth/policy/17-data_integrity_policy.md

 # 17. Data Integrity Policy

-Luma takes data integrity very seriously.
-As stewards and partners of Luma Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
-The following policies drive many of our procedures and technical settings in support of the Luma mission of data protection.
+Fasten takes data integrity very seriously.
+As stewards and partners of Fasten Customers, we strive to assure data is protected from unauthorized access and that it is available when needed.
+The following policies drive many of our procedures and technical settings in support of the Fasten mission of data protection.

 Production systems that create, receive, store, or transmit Customer data (hereafter "Production Systems") must follow the guidelines described in this section.